danko1122q/mbr-overwrite/README.md

 ### ** EXE EXECUTION WARNING**

-Even though this generates a .exe file, **DO NOT run lexus\_mbr.exe on your host Windows machine.** The executable is designed to write the bootloader data directly to the physical drive (MBR).
+DO NOT run lexus_mbr.exe on your host Windows machine. * Administrative Rights Required: This executable requires Administrator Privileges (Run as Admin) to function.
+Without elevated permissions, the program will fail to gain the raw disk access necessary to modify system sectors.

 **If you must test the EXE, do it ONLY inside a Windows Virtual Machine.**